 Workflow for arriving at stories and goals

-User stories and goals were developed in order to showcase how the PDDI minimum information model will support users.
-The task force began developing the Stakeholder Description document and the PDDI Minimum Information Model User Scenarios document in order to identify key users.
+User stories and goals were developed in order to showcase how the PDDI minimum information model can support users.
+The Task Force began developing the Stakeholder Description document and the PDDI Minimum Information Model User Scenarios document to identify key users.
 These stakeholder descriptions and user scenarios were used as the basis for further brainstorming with the assistance of a user experience expert to develop a master list of tasks, users, information needs, information values, and barriers to drug-drug interaction based decision-making in a variety of situations.
 A core set of user types was selected for development of user stories based on the scope of the minimum information model.
 These will be presented in the Results section.
-The user types considered “out of scope” are listed in Appendix C.
+User types considered “out of scope” are listed in Appendix C.

-In order to develop the user stories for the core user types, the initial information needs list was supplemented with user interviews, interview transcripts collected as a part of recently published manuscript on PDDI information needs of drug information compendia editors (Romagnoli et al. 2017), and the published literature.
-Where possible, user stories were based on PDDIs suggested by the task force’s PDDI experts.
+To develop user stories for the core user types, Task Force members created an initial information needs list and then supplemented it with user interviews, interview transcripts collected as a part of a published manuscript on PDDI information needs of drug information compendia editors (Romagnoli et al. 2017), and the published literature.
+Where possible, user stories were based on PDDIs suggested by the Task Force’s PDDI experts.
 All user stories were reviewed during team meetings to solicit feedback and comments.
-Based on task force member suggestions, the user stories were edited to make them more clinically relevant, accurate and appropriate.
-Information model items were highlighted based on a color-coded key to indicate the the minimum information model information item in question.
+Based on Task Force member suggestions, the user stories were edited to make them more clinically relevant, accurate and appropriate.
+Information model items were highlighted based on a color-coded key to indicate the minimum information model information item in question.

 A set of use cases focused on medication reconciliation

-Medication reconciliation use cases were recommended by a task force member as a way to highlight the task force information model elements.
+Medication reconciliation use cases were recommended by Task Force members as a way to highlight the Task Force information model elements.
 To obtain background information for the medication reconciliation use cases, a third year PharmD student conducted structured interviews with a hospital pharmacist and with a consultant pharmacist along with an observation of the hospital pharmacist medication reconciliation process.
 Detailed use cases were drafted based on points raised during the interviews and drug-drug interactions highlighted by the interviewed pharmacists.
-Where possible, the task force’s selected PDDIs were incorporated.
-Draft use cases were sent to the interviewed pharmacists for feedback and edits, and then presented during a task force meeting involving all participants.
+Where possible, the Task Force’s selected PDDIs were incorporated.
+Draft use cases were sent to the interviewed pharmacists for feedback and edits, and then presented during a Task Force meeting involving all participants.
 Suggestions from this meeting were incorporated into the use cases.
-As with the user stories mentioned above, in order to tie the medication reconciliation use cases more closely to user-centered definitions, information model items were highlighted based on a color-coded key to indicate the user-centered definition in question.
-The modified use cases were then sent to members of the task force using a questionnaire custom built using Qualtrics software (www.qualtrics.com).
+As with the user stories mentioned above, to tie the medication reconciliation use cases more closely to user-centered definitions, information model items were highlighted based on a color-coded key to indicate the user-centered definition in question.
+The modified use cases were then sent to members of the Task Force using a questionnaire custom built using Qualtrics software (www.qualtrics.com).
 This approach was chosen to allow for additional, anonymous feedback.

 Workflow for arriving at user-centered definitions